 Both exercise and aging can cause the veins in your hands to bulge, but for different reasons.
 In either circumstance, the bulging veins are probably normal.
 If the appearance of the veins bothers you, you can seek treatment to diminish the protrusion of the veins.
 In some circumstances, however, bulging veins are caused by vascular disease, and you will need to seek medical treatment to treat the cause of the bulging veins.

 Veins often bulge during exercise but then diminish once you are at rest.
 During exercise, arterial blood pressure increases, forcing the plasma from the blood to pool around the muscles and causing the muscles to swell and harden.
 As a result, the veins are pushed toward the surface of the skin, making them appear more prominent.
-The appearance of the veins in your hands may also become more pronounced if you lift weights because your muscles are larger and harder, which also works to push the veins to the surface of the skin.

 As you get older, the skin becomes thinner and less elastic, causing it to settle over the veins and fine bones in your hands.
 As a result, your veins may appear more prominent.
 Despite their bulging appearance, the veins themselves did not change, and prominent veins due to loss of skin elasticity do not indicate an underlying medical problem.
 These veins should not be confused with varicose veins or other vascular problems because their appearance is only a cosmetic issue.